 1. You use different photos and names across different social networks.

-If your Twitter profile picture shows you with your kids kids and your LinkedIn profile shows you hanging out with your friends (probably not the best choice to begin with), people who search you up can get confused or may even think it’s not the same person.
+If your Twitter profile picture shows you with your kids and your LinkedIn profile shows you hanging out with your friends (probably not the best choice to begin with), people who search for you up can get confused or may even think it’s not the same person.
 Even if you hate close-ups and headshots, being recognizable on social media is important.
 The same goes for your name.
 Being consistent will help other people to find you more easily.
 Pretty simple: use the same, current photo on all your profiles and use the same name - whether it’s your real name or your nickname.

 2. You’re tagged in all sorts of photos.

 This was fun when you were a teenager, or even in your 20s.
 But once something is online, it is really hard to change and what happens to it is really out of your control.
 With that, now that you’re older, being tagged on drunk night-out photos can be detrimental to your profile and your employment opportunities.
 It’s fine to post the occasional picture of a birthday or concert, but make sure none of it puts you in a bad light.
 If pictures of you in an embarrassing state after a night out with friends end up on your social media, it could keep people from taking you seriously.